linzhiqiu/t2v_metrics/README.md

 If you find this repository useful for your research, please use the following (TO UPDATE with ArXiv ID).

 ```
-@inproceedings{lin2024vqascore,
+@inproceedings{lin2024evaluating,
   title={Evaluating Text-to-Visual Generation with Image-to-Text Generation},
-  author={Lin, Zhiqiu and Pathak, Deepak and Li, Baiqi and Li, Jiayao and Xia, Xide and Neubig, Graham, and Zhang, Pengchuan and Ramanan, Deva},
+  author={Lin, Zhiqiu and Pathak, Deepak and Li, Baiqi and Li, Jiayao and Xia, Xide and Neubig, Graham and Zhang, Pengchuan and Ramanan, Deva},
   eprint={2404.01291},
   archivePrefix={arXiv},
   year={2024}